Taco-lb/Sign-Bridge/README.md

 ngrok start --all
 ```

-You can create a '.env' file in the *frontend* where you can store the newly created 'VITE_API_NGROK' (copy the backend port URL for this variable)
+You can create a '.env' file in the *frontend* where you can store the newly created 'VITE_API_NGROK' (copy the backend port URL for this variable).
 Use the frontend port URL to run the application on any device !
 ---

 ## 📸 Demo (Screenshots)